-For example, if the lowercase letters of the Verdana are taller as compared to others.
-This helps people of all ages to easily read the email.
+For example, if the Verdana’s lowercase letters are taller than others.
+This helps people of all ages to read emails easily.

 One of the members of the Serif Font family, it has little curls and edges at the end of each letter.

-The font is even found in novels and newspapers, it was way before the font started to be used in mail design.
+The font is even found in novels and newspapers; it was long before it started to be used in mail design.
 Since it has wide space between letters, it makes an ideal option if you are considering email marketing campaigns.

 A lot of email marketers prefer Helvetica for use to improve their email marketing.

-Well, the reason is that the font is bold and modern both in its style.
+The reason is that the font is bold and modern in style.

-The font is created by a Swiss designer, it’s a popular font in companies, including BMW.
+A Swiss designer creates the font; it’s a popular font in companies, including BMW.

-However, if you are using Google Word or Microsoft, you might don’t get this font but it’s available for Facebook users.
+However, if you are using Google Word or Microsoft, you might not get this font, but it’s available for Facebook users.

 A Lot of people are not aware of the fact that Tahoma font is designed for inexplicable on-screen users.

-Tahoma offers the high legibility and clarity which became the font popular supported by most of the email client providers.
+Tahoma offers high legibility and clarity, which became the font popularly supported by most of email client providers.

-According to Mattew Carter who designed this font, he created font time which has the same length to its upper as well as lower case letters.
+Mattew Carter, who designed this font, he created font time which has the same length to its upper as well as lower case letters.

 Time New Roman

-To the traditional look, Time new roman gives the traditional look for the print and on screen.
+To the traditional look, Time new roman gives a traditional look for the print and on screen.

-Now you can also get the new email copy using this font, as it gives the familiar appearances.
+Now you can also get the new email copy using this font, as it gives the familiar appearance.

-The font is highly used in the web interface as it works great for email but it’s used in print and mobile too.
+The font is highly used in the web interface as it works great for email, but it’s also used in print and mobile.

-Open sans become the trending font style, primarily used for the conversation heading and times.
+Open sans became the trending font style, primarily used for the conversation heading and times.

-The geometric style resembles the robotic version, but it’s modern and user-friendly, this makes the font highly appealing to the audience.
+The geometric style resembles the robotic version, but it’s modern and user-friendly, which makes the font highly appealing to the audience.

-One of the highly elegant members of Sans Serif typeface, Raleway is designed by Matt McAnarney.
+One of the highly elegant members of the Sans Serif typeface, Raleway, is designed by Matt McAnarney.

-The font has weight thin and single, this makes the language much easier to read similar to Verdana and Arial.
+The font has weight, thin and single, which makes the language much easier to read, similar to Verdana and Arial.

 But it does carry much more personality than classic font offers.
 Raleway is for display users, and it can be easily paired up with Open Sans and Roboto in an email text body.

-Lato is derived from polish which means Summer, and it’s one of the email fonts that you can consider for displaying the copies which are included in descriptions and offers.
+Lato is derived from polish, which means Summer, and it’s one of the email fonts you can consider for displaying the copies included in descriptions and offers.

-You can consider using this fit for the collegial and CTA headings for making sure your messages are across to readers for providing the clarity
+You can consider using this fit for the collegial and CTA headings to make sure your messages are across to readers for providing clarity.

-Oswald is from Sans Serif Typeface, the font is designed by Vernon Adams.
-This font type takes its root from its classic gothic and grotesque styles that come from the late 19th century.
+Oswald is from Sans Serif Typeface; Vernon Adams design the font.
+This font type takes root from its classic gothic and grotesque styles from the late 19th century.

-The font is clean and can be elongated slightly, this makes the typography combination well for the logs and website.
+The font is clean and can be slightly elongated, making the typography combination well for the logs and website.

-Here the letters are spaced widely, this makes it easy to read and understand as compared to other styles in fonts.
+Here the letters are spaced widely, making it easy to read and understand compared to other styles in fonts.

-Lucida has characters that are taller, add the legibility charm, and work ideally for the on-screen document and print media, along with the website too.
+Lucida has taller characters, adds legibility charm, and works ideally for the on-screen document and print media, along with the website.

-The font size of the PT serif is measured in points or abbreviated pt and hence it’s the name of the font.
+The font size of the PT serif is measured in points or abbreviated pt; hence, it’s the font’s name.

 It’s a serif font that is paired with other font styles such as Roboto, eina and Poppins, etc.

-The style is highly used in food, decorative, magnez, agencies, and blogs.
+The style is highly used in food, decorative, magnet, agencies, and blogs.

-It’s new to the game but so far it’s doing quite amazing in different marketing campaigns.
+It’s new to the game, but it’s doing quite amazing in different marketing campaigns.